HardHatRacoons/documentation/docs/individual_report/week14/michael.md

 Team worked well together

 ### What new ideas did you have or skills did you develop this week?
-I learned how to solve the Sherlock Holmes Escape Room.
+I got practice for our poster presentation.

 ### Who was your most awesome team member this week and why?
-Emmie for making awesome stickers
+Stella for giving me tasks

 ## Plans for Next Week

 _What are you going to work on this week?_
-I will work on my presentation for the Expos
+Work on our final presentation